aaronspring/ncl_lazy_vim/README.md

 Configuration instructions
 --------------------------
-1. Download the two .txt files from this repositories ".vim" folder into your ".vim" folder, this release uses static ncl data
+1. Download the two .txt files "NCL_functions.txt" and "NCL_resources.txt" from the ".vim" folder in this repository into your ".vim" folder
 2. Add the lines of "add_ncl_complete_to_your_vimrc" to your "~/.vimrc" to include the complete function <br>
 ```
 cat add_ncl_complete_to_your_vimrc >> ~/.vimrc
 ```
+If you don't have a .vimrc file yet, you may also just my working example "example.vimrc" and rename it in your $HOME <br>

 Optional: <br>
-1. Variable completion: Set a file path and enable vars_completion in your ".vimrc" <br>
+1. Variable completion: Set a file path and 'ENABLE' vars_completion in your ".vimrc" <br> - requires CDO - if you have a neat idea how to implement it with NCL commands please approach me
 ![animation]( vars_completion.gif ) <br>
+2. For now, the first 12 (random number) words of NCL Resources are displayed in the pop-up window before the last two words as "Default information" separated by "...".
+If you usually work on a wide vi window, you can modify this number of strings.
-2. If you want to use &lt;Tab> for auto-completion like in your shell, add those lines to your .vimrc <br> FIXME: Doesnt replace <C-U><C-U> yet, but only <C-N>
+3. If you want to use &lt;Tab> for auto-completion like in your shell, add those lines to your .vimrc <br> FIXME: Doesnt replace &lt;C-U>&lt;C-U> yet, but only &lt;C-N> - should replace &lt;C-X><lt;C-U> for initial hit, &lt;C-U> or &lt;C-N> for others and <lt;Tab> if no string before
 ```
 " Use TAB to complete when typing words, else inserts TABs as usual.
 " Uses dictionary and source files to find matching words to complete.